Skip to main content

 • Stay subtle — teasers sit neatly on the screen edge, visible but not distracting.

 Teasers don’t behave just one way — you choose when they appear: before the popup, after it closes, or both.
-Learn how they work in Teaser display conditions, and get step-by-step setups in Teaser visibility options and setups.

 Did this answer your question?